Timeless works of art

 2 Art and subculture

-Subculture is the primary way I think about my experience of conceive of art.
+Subculture is the primary way I think about my experience of conceiving of art.
 My stepmother Heidi is a Dressage professional, in fact a competition judge.
 She can see the art in what those horses do that I cannot.

 I, by contrast, am immersed in certain genres of electronic music (left field bass, jungle), occasionally professionally, and can hear things in music that she cannot.